 The Slovenian version of Santa, Ded Moroz or Father Frost

-Some articles of related interest may include:
+Two articles of related interest may be:

 What Does the Catholic Church Teach About Christmas and the Holy Days?
 Do you know what the Catholic Church says were the original Christian holy days?
 Was Christmas among them?